 Final Approval of Restyled Rules Parts I and II.
 Professor Bartell introduced these restyled rules, Part I, or the 1000 series of Bankruptcy Rules, and Part II, the 2000 series of the Rules.
 The Advisory Committee had received extensive and very helpful comments on these revisions from the National Bankruptcy Conference.
 The Advisory Committee's responses to those comments are catalogued in the agenda book.
 The style consultants worked alongside the reporters and the subcommittee leading this project.
 Although the Advisory Committee was submitting these first two parts of the restyled rules for final approval, they asked that the Standing Committee not transmit them to the Judicial Conference at this time but instead wait until all the restyled Bankruptcy Rules have gone through the public comment process and can be submitted as a group.
-In addition, the Restyled Rules Parts I and II will need to be updated to account for amendments that have been made to those rules since the restyled Rules after the final comment period.
+In addition, the Restyled Rules Parts I and II will need to be updated to account for amendments that have been made to those rules since the restyling process began, and the style consultants plan to conduct a final "top-to-bottom review" of all the Restyled Rules after the final comment period.